samtools/htslib-plugins/README.md

 Plugins for use with [HTSlib].

-Note the `HTS_PATH` environment variable must be set to the plugin directory in order for programs compiled with htslib to find the plugins.
-See the samtools.1 man page for details.
+Built plugins need to be on HTSlib's plugin search path so that HTSlib and programs using it can find them.
+This can be arranged in either of the following ways:

+* Copy them to HTSlib's built-in search path, which typically includes _/usr/local/libexec/htslib_ and similar directories.
+(If building HTSlib yourself, use `./configure --with-plugin-path=…:DIR:…` to include directories of your choice in the path.)

+* Alternatively, set the [`HTS_PATH` environment variable][envvar] to include
+the directory containing the built plugins.

 ### EGA-style encrypted (.cip) files